-- The operator shall implement the schedule of procedures, checks and maintenance requirements to each dry cleaning machine as listed in the process description. - 4.
-The regulator shall be advised in writing 14 days prior to any proposed significant alteration to the operation, or modification of the installation which may have an effect on emissions of VOC from the installation, in particular changes to the matters listed in condition 3. - 5.
-All operating staff must know where the operating manual for each dry cleaning machine can be found and have ready access to it. - 6.
-All operating staff must be trained in the operation of each dry cleaning machine and the control and use of dry cleaning solvents.
-The training received must be recorded. - 7.
-The machine shall be installed and operated in accordance with supplier recommendations, so as to minimise the release of VOC to air, land and water. - 8.
-In the case of abnormal emissions, malfunction or breakdown leading to abnormal emissions the operator must: - (a) Investigate immediately and undertake corrective action; - (b) Adjust the process or activity to minimise those emissions; - (c) Promptly record the events and actions taken In this condition abnormal emission will include any detectable solvent smell other than in the area of the dry cleaning machine. - 9.
-In cases of non-compliance causing immediate danger to human health, operation of the activity must be suspended; and the regulator informed within 24 hours. - 10.
+- (a) The monthly inventory sheets for the previous year.
+Once a year - (b) The record of regular maintenance during the previous 12 Once a year months, referred to in condition. - (c) A list of staff nominated and trained in accordance with Once a year. conditions 5 and 6. - 4.
+The operator, or a suitably qualified engineer, shall implement the schedule of procedures, checks and maintenance requirements to each dry cleaning machine listed above. - 5.
+The regulator shall be advised in writing 14 days to any proposed significant alteration to the operation, or modification of the installation which may have an effect on emissions of VOC from the installation, particular changes to the matters listed in condition 4. - 6.
+All operating staff shall know where the operating manual for each dry cleaning machine can be found and have ready access to it. - 7.
+All operating staff shall be trained in the operation of each dry cleaning machine and the control and use of dry cleaning solvents.
+The training received shall be recorded. - 8.
+The machine shall be installed and operated in accordance with supplier recommendations, so as to minimise the release of VOC to air, land and water. - 9.
+In the case of abnormal emissions, malfunction or breakdown leading to abnormal emissions the operator shall: - (a) Investigate immediately and undertake corrective action; adjust the activity to minimise those emission. - (b) Adjust the activity to minimise those emissions. - (c) Promptly record the events and actions taken. - 10.
+In this condition abnormal emission will include any detectable solvent smell other than in the area of the dry cleaning machine. - 11.
+In cases of non-compliance causing immediate danger to human health, operation of the activity shall be suspended; and the regulator informed within 24 hours. - 12.
 Dry cleaning machines shall be operated as full as the type of materials to be cleaned will allow.
-E.g. full loads for light non delicates materials such as suits.
-Delicates and heavy materials, such as, wedding dresses and blankets may need to be cleaned in part loads. - 11.
-Where cleaning solvents containing VOC are not received in bulk they shall be stored: - (a) In the containers they where supplied in with the lid securely fastened at all times other than when in use; - (b) Within spillage collectors, of suitable impervious and corrosion-proof materials and capable of containing 110% of the largest container; - (c) Away from sources of heat and bright light; - (d) With access restricted to only appropriately trained staff.